 How much time did this consume?

-Will and I, combined, spent a total of 8 hours on our rental property business in June.
+We spent a combined total of 8 hours on our rental property business in June.
 We spent this time:

 - Coordinating with our contractor about July’s upcoming House #4 renovations.

 - Planning the kitchen remodel for House #4.